Hereafter (film): Production

 Peter Morgan wrote the script on spec, and it was bought by DreamWorks in March 2008.
 The deal was reportedly worth a "low-seven-figure advance".
 Executive producer Steven Spielberg was initially concerned that the low-key ending to the script would put audiences off the film, so Morgan rewrote it to be grander.
 However, subsequent drafts restored the original ending.
 Following its split from Paramount Pictures, DreamWorks retained the script, and began talks with Clint Eastwood to direct.
 Eastwood was signed on in November 2008.
 By the time of Matt Damon's casting in 2009, the script was being developed under the supervision of Eastwood's Malpaso Productions for Warner Bros.
 Eastwood was attracted to the script because he was keen to direct a supernatural thriller, and liked how Morgan incorporated real-world events into fiction.
-Eastwood told LA Weekly, "There's a certain charlatan aspect to the hereafter, to those who prey on people's beliefs that there's some afterlife, and mankind doesn't seem to be willing to accept that this is your life and you should do the best you can with it and enjoy it while you’re here, and that'll be enough.
+Eastwood told LA Weekly: "There's a certain charlatan aspect to the hereafter, to those who prey on people's beliefs that there's some afterlife, and mankind doesn't seem to be willing to accept that this is your life and you should do the best you can with it and enjoy it while you’re here, and that'll be enough.
 There has to be immortality or eternal life and embracing some religious thing.
 I don't have the answer.
 Maybe there is a hereafter, but I don't know, so I approach it by not knowing.
 I just tell the story."

 Production was based in the United Kingdom, due to tax incentives and funding from the UK Film Council, though filming locations spanned three countries.
 Filming commenced in France on October 19, 2009.
-A days filming was done at the old Belle Epoque, Le Grand Hôtel-Restaurant du Montenvers, in the village of Planet, near Chamonix.
-The hotel building was transformed into a Swiss hospice for scenes between Cécile de France and Marthe Keller.
+A days filming was done at an old Belle Epoque period building, the former Grand Hotel du Planet (address: 700 Chemin du Planet, 74400 Chamonix-Mont-Blanc).
+This hotel building in the village of Le Planet near Argentière was transformed into a Swiss hospice for scenes between Cécile de France and Marthe Keller.
 A cordon was set up around the area to prevent local residents and paparazzi taking photographs of the set, though the mayor of Chamonix was allowed through for a brief meeting with Eastwood.
 Production then moved to Paris for four days.
 On October 21, a short scene between de France and Mylène Jampanoï was filmed in a stairwell inside the France Télévisions building.